 "I trust no one."

 "Me neither."
-It was the first rule he had learned in New York.
+Distrust was always best in New York.

 Clover arrived ten minutes late.